 I was assisted in writing this post by a sturdy bottle of Duckhorn Three Palms Vineyard Merlot 2016.
 Yes motherfuckers, this shit is $95.00 a hit.
 I made a little extra money that week so fuck it.
 An ass-kicking Napa Valley masterpiece.
+Fluid structure.
+Dry.
 Oak, vanilla, chocolate foreground.
 A strong background of spice, sweet cherries, blackberries, caramel, and wood.
-Fabulous texture and mouthfeel.
+A fabulous silk texture and mouthfeel.
 Low acidity.
 Balanced but subtle tannins.
 Long elegant finish.

 This post was written prior to the ADOS schism.

 With any movement that is for and by Black people, we always have to deal with the usual Black obstructionists within our own ranks.
 You know the list:

 Black Talking Heads on Liberal Media

 Black Talking Heads on Conservative Media

 Steak-lunch-eating Civil Rights Professionals